2023 Schedule

-The 2023 Securities Regulation Institute is a three-day, in-person conference hosted by Northwestern Pritzker School of Law at the Hotel del Coronado.
+The 2024 Securities Regulation Institute is a three-day, in-person conference hosted by Northwestern Pritzker School of Law.
 All sessions are in Pacific Standard Time.
 Session times and speakers are subject to change.

 8-8:15 a.m. - Welcome and Overview